cs3110/textbook/src/chapters/preface/install.md

 Here's how to proceed:

 - Do not hardcode any paths in the VS Code settings file, despite any advice you might find online.
-That is a bandaid, not a cure of whatever the underlying problem really is.
+That is a band-aid, not a cure of whatever the underlying problem really is.

 - Make sure that, from the same Unix prompt as which you launched VS Code, you